 Immediately around the cottage is a small garden with sitting area, and beyond that the owner's terraced olive groves, part of which is designated for exclusive use of those staying at Moscatino.
 The swimming pool is shared with the occupants (if any) of the other house.
 The lower part of the property is steep wooded hillside, not cultivated, at the foot of which is a stream with a picturesque chestnut-grinding mill (not part of the property).
 Above the cottage is a small pine-wood (also belonging to the owners) screening the house from the village.

-Moscatino is looked after by a multi-generational family (grandparents, parents, grown-up daughters) in the village who are extremely helpful and obliging.
-The younger daughter speaks good English and cleans the house/changes linen weekly.
+Moscatino is looked after by a multi-generational family (parents, grown-up daughters) in the village who are extremely helpful and obliging.
+The younger daughter speaks good English and cleans the house/changes linen weekly and cares for the swimming pool.
 Keys are generally to be collected from/returned to the family.

 What can I say about Tuscany that has not been said already?
 Only that Tuscany north of the SS.435 Lucca-Pistoia-Florence road is very different from the south, with abrupt hills and deep well-watered valleys stretching north-east to the Appennines rising to 6000ft.+ at Abetone and elsewhere.
 San Moscato is still very much in the foothills (1500 ft), well within the area of olive + vine cultivation.
 The village, Pariana, is something of an 'eagles' nest' standing on a spur overlooking the valley which runs up from Collodi to the pass to Bagni di Lucca.
 Because of the plentiful water the valley bottom has long been used for paper-making and there are still some mills in operation there, though others are being converted into apartments.
 In the hills the traditional rural pursuits were, and still are, olive, vine and vegetable cultivation, honey, chestnuts, forestry and boar-hunting.
 As you might expect from such a list, the locals take their cuisine seriously and there are a couple of excellent country restaurants in the valley with a vast selection of eateries further afield between Pescia and Lucca.
 Wild boar (cinghiale) stewed with olives is a local delicacy, as are funghi, and figs with dried meats, and vin santo with cantucci biscuits - I could go on.
 In Pariana, a steep 10-minutes' walk from San Moscato, is a bakery which also sells staple foodstuffs, and there is a bigger shop at Biecina, at the junction with the main road (3 kms) and supermarkets, banks, speciality pasta shops, market etc at Collodi & Pescia, 20 mins drive away.
 Climate is normal Italian, with long hot sunny spells, and very pleasant in spring and autumn, but can be less settled than in the plain.